The Board of Directors is responsible for the conduct of the general operations of the Bank.

 Ms. Zhou holds a MA in International Finance from Tsinghua University and a Honor Degree in International Finance from the Business School of Liaoning University in China.
 She is the Non-Executive Director representing the constituency comprising Non-African States.

-Dr. Taha holds a PhD in Business Administration from the University of California, Los Angeles and an MBA from the University of California, Berkeley.
-He has over 40 years’ experience in the management of regional multilateral development finance institutions focusing on trade finance and export credit and political risk insurance, covering African and other developing countries.
+Dr. Taha has over 40 years’ experience in the management of regional multilateral development finance institutions focusing on trade finance and export credit and political risk insurance, covering African and other developing countries.
+He holds a PhD in Business Administration from the University of California, Los Angeles and an MBA from the University of California, Berkeley.

 Dr. Taha previously served as the CEO of the Islamic Corporation for the Insurance of Investment and Export Credit.
 He is an Independent Non-Executive Director.